boramonideep/XMC-for-Arduino/XMC4400-Platform2Go.md

 ![XMC4400 Platform 2Go evaluation board (for 5V Shields) Pin Out for Arduino](https://github.com/Infineon/Assets/blob/master/Pictures/xmc4400_platform2go.jpg)

+## Important Note

+Please note that **Arduino pin number 16 & 22 (SCL & A5)** and **Arduino pin number 15 & 21 (SDA & A4)** are **connected** with each other on the board itself.
+Although they are different physical pins of the microcontroller, they are connected with each other on the board to comply with the original Arduino UNO Rev3 pin connections.
+This influences analog measurements on A4 and A5 if you are using I2C simultaneously.
+Details of the connection can also be found in the schematics in the user manual of the board [here](https://www.infineon.com/dgdl/Infineon-Board_User_Manual_XMC4700_XMC4800_Relax_Kit_Series-UM-v01_02-EN.pdf?fileId=5546d46250cc1fdf01513f8e052d07fc).

+A workaround is to set the I2C pins to tri-state via `pinMode(<pinNumber>, XMC_GPIO_MODE_INPUT_TRISTATE);` if you want to use the analog pins (but then I2C cannot be used anymore).
+This function is using the pin mode definitions from the XMC Peripheral Library defined [here](https://github.com/Infineon/XMC-for-Arduino/blob/0dcbd5822cb59d12a7bdae776d307fae9c607ed7/cores/xmc_lib/XMCLib/inc/xmc4_gpio.h#L206).

 # Key Features
 * XMC™4400 (ARM® Cortex™-M4)
 * ARDUINO Uno compatibility